davecoll3/speak-ev/README.md

   4. Choose your repository visibility; 'Public' or 'Private'.
   5. Select Initialize this repository with a README.
   6. Click Create repository.
+  7. Make sure that env.py is listed in your .gitignore file to prevent your environment variables being pushed publicly.

 &nbsp;